Incidents during the Hajj: Crushes and failures of crowd control

 The dense, surging crowds, trekking from one station of the pilgrimage to the next, can cause a progressive crowd collapse.
 At densities above six to seven persons per square meter, individuals cannot move, groups are swept along in waves, individuals jostle to find breath and to avoid falling and being trampled, and hundreds of deaths can occur as a result.
 The Stoning of the Devil (ramī aj-jamarāt) ceremony is particularly crowded and can be dangerous.
-Pilgrims ritualistically throw pebbles at three walls (formerly pillars before 2004) which represent the three places where the Hadiths describes how the devil tempted Abraham.
-It is one of a series of ritual acts that is performed during the Hajj.
+Pilgrims ritualistically throw pebbles at three walls (formerly pillars before 2004) which represent the three places where the Hadiths describe how the Devil tempted Abraham.
+It is one of a series of ritual acts that are performed during the Hajj.